tlack/xacto/README.md

 # xacto

-Xacto is a tool for data.
+Xacto is a tool for manipulating data with Javascript.

-Xacto provides simple and expressive interface for all sorts of different data.

 Work with your data at a high level, using a uniform set of functions that work against different types of in-memory values, files, remote resources, etc.